6 Key Guidelines for Establishing Successful Automated Sales Incentive Programs

 Here is where many claim program administrators struggle.
 Stacking discounted claims, or submitting multiple claims together, provides channel partners with a singular credited price based on calculating individual programs simultaneously.
 In most cases, your rebate program will usually remain exclusive to one ‘agreed’ discount as this process simplifies regulations for both you and your channel partners.
 Although stacking comes with its certain pitfalls, the rewards can be extremely beneficial—providing flexible options for channel partners to explore while gaining unique monetary advantages (which competitors may not offer).

-But how you choose to discount your stacked programs is contingent to your own guidelines:
+But how you choose to discount your stacked programs is contingent on your own guidelines:

 - Can the discount be stacked with other discounts?